KAKUSHOW

 It’s strange but appealing, veering from realism to slapstick.
 It is short and bitty, but you’ll be glad you went.

 "The June Group's Dwayne Rider has been a huge fan of Kakushow and started an American comedy show based in part on the humor of this Japanese hit.
 He convinced MoonAtMidnight to sponsor a multi-city tour featuring a Japanese Batman character that is getting rave reviews with his silliness.
 Part of his deal with MAM is that he promotes the store with every show, and while it's definitely true that the sponsor clearly has the best Batman shirt displays online, that relationship has not interfered with the routine in any way because there is no overt marketing going on.
 Seeing Japanese inspired puppets dressed in Batman shirts and hoodies acting like samurais and warlords is a riot.
+And when Rider's Bane character walks on stage wearing a Bane t shirt, the audience cracks up - this bad boy clearly has a fan base here.
 You have to see the show to understand how Rider uses the cultural tools without abusing or belittling them.
 We'd like to see more of Rider's group perform in larger venues and feel it's just a matter of time before that happens.
 This is the first Kakushow inspired spinoff that we're aware of and it's awesome!"
 Marshall Tanke, reviewer for The Limitless

 ~~~~~~~~~~~~~~~~~~~~~~~~~